Efury1/Rick-and-Morty-Quiz/README.md

 # Rick and Morty Quiz App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is part of the #100DaysofCode Challenge.

 ## Available Scripts